About Sunday Streets Bayview/Dogpatch

 BIKE: Get in the spirit for Sunday Streets by biking there!
 Go to: www.sfbike.org to download a bike map to help find a flat, bike-friendly route from your area or the nearest transit stop to Sunday Streets.
 Got a long way to go?
 Shorten the trip by taking transit part of the way.
 Muni buses have bike racks for 2 bikes, BART and Caltrain both allow bikes on board.

-By Car: Should you chose to drive, be aware that the Sunday Streets route is towed of all vehicles beginning at 7am (even if you’re just stopping for a moment for a cup of coffee).
+By Car: Should you chose to drive, be aware that the Sunday Streets route is towed of all vehicles beginning at 8am (even if you’re just stopping for a moment for a cup of coffee).
 Check out SFPark.org and parkme.com to identify available parking lots and spaces nearby.
-Additionally, parking may be available at these locations near the route:

 Detour and Parking Changes

-- Southbound traffic rerouted from Third St between 20th St and Revere Ave:
+- Southbound traffic rerouted from Third St between Mariposa At and Yosemite Ave:

-- use Illinois St, cross the route at Cargo Way, and continue on Quint St, Evans Ave, Phelps St, Palou Ave, Newhall St, and Revere Ave back to Third St.
+- use Illinois St, cross the route at Cargo Way, and continue on Quint St, Evans Ave, Phelps St, Palou Ave, Newhall St

-- or from Cargo Way, use Mendell St, to Newcomb Ave, to Lane St, to Quesada Ave.
+- or from Cargo Way, use Mendell St, to Newcomb Ave, to Lane St.

 If you need to coordinate local access to/from your home or place of business during Sunday Streets, please contact us as early as possible (call 415-344-0489 x 2 or email Liza@livablecity.org).